-For as long as I can remember I have loved poetry, first of all reading it and later, I found huge pleasure in writing it.
+For as long as I can remember I have loved poetry, first of all reading it and then I began to find huge pleasure in writing it.
 Here are some of my efforts stretching over many years.
-Sometimes I wrote a lot and sometimes I didn't write anything for years.
+However, it was mostly when I was in a happy space, appreciative of good times or beauty in nature that inspired me to express myself writing poetry.

 In 2004 we bought a house on a hillside in Jordaan Park, Heidelberg.